metagriffin/indexeddb-js/README.md

       - {"id":"2","value":"another object"}
       - {"id":3,"value":"another object"}

-Note that `jsindexeddb` implements the Indexed Database API as accurately as possible, so just [google](http://lmgtfy.com/?q=indexeddb) for the specification and many good tutorials.
+Note that `indexeddb-js` implements the Indexed Database API as accurately as possible, so just [google](http://lmgtfy.com/?q=indexeddb) for the specification and many good tutorials.
 My favorite: